 Jean-Baptiste has long understood that Haiti's future and its people's economic well-being depend on protecting the country's rugged and sacred mountains and preserving its fertile topsoil.
-For more than 30 years, Jean-Baptiste has toiled alongside his fellow peasants to reach these goals.
-Building on Haiti's traditional community working groups, or gwoupman, the MPP engages more than 60,000 community members in sustainable agriculture, including 20,000 women and 10,000 youth.
+For more than 30 years, Jean-Baptiste toiled alongside his fellow peasants to reach those goals.
+Building on Haiti's traditional community working groups, or gwoupman, the MPP has engaged more than 60,000 community members in sustainable agriculture, including 20,000 women and 10,000 youth.
 Jean-Baptiste and his colleagues train farmers to use water-saving drip irrigation systems, natural fertilizers and pesticides in place of toxic commercial products, and to build low-cost erosion-prevention structures.
-The resulting increase in long-term crop yields has significantly decreased dependence on imported foods, reduced malnutrition rates in children, protected vital water supplies and helped decrease overall poverty levels in central Haiti.
+The resulting increase in long-term crop yields significantly decreased dependence on imported foods, reduced malnutrition rates in children, protected vital water supplies and helped decrease overall poverty levels in central Haiti.